-- 5.12.1 Water Leaks Rebates - 5.12.1.1 A customer will qualify for a water leak rebate if: - i the leak occurred and was not easily discernable from above ground; - ii the leak had been repaired after detection; - iii the customer had only applied for one rebate in a 24-month cycle; - iv a certificate from a registered plumber, or a sworn affidavit from any other person who has repaired the leak, and must reach the Chief Financial Officer within 30 working days of the repair, and contain the following details: - the date on which the leak was repaired; - confirmation that the leak was not discernable from above ground; - 5.12.1.2 The adjustment will be calculated based on the difference between the average consumption (KI) for the previous year's corresponding periods and the period of the leakage, for a maximum period of three years. - 5.12.2 Faulty, Stolen, Removed and Tampered Meters. - 5.12.2.1 No Consumption Registered
+- 5.12.1 Water Leaks Rebates - 5.12.1.1 A customer will qualify for a water leak rebate if: - i the leak occurred and was not easily discernible from above ground; - ii the leak had been repaired after detection; - iii the customer had only applied for one rebate in a 24-month cycle; - iv a certificate from a registered plumber, or a sworn affidavit from any other person who has repaired the leak, and must reach the Chief Financial Officer within 30 working days of the repair, and contain the following details: - the date on which the leak was repaired; - confirmation that the leak was not discernible from above ground; - 5.12.1.2 The adjustment will be calculated based on the difference between the greater of the average consumption (KI) for the previous year's corresponding periods or three months' average usage after the leakage has been fixed and the consumption of period of the leakage for a maximum period of three years.
+The rebate will be limited to a maximum period of 3 months. - 5.12.2 Faulty, Stolen, Removed and Tampered Meters.

+5.12.2.1 No Consumption Registered

 - i An estimated consumption will be calculated monthly based on the average consumption (kl) for the previous year's corresponding periods, until meter is replaced.
-If found tampered with, the relevant penalty will be imposed and must be paid, otherwise the service will be restricted, blocked, disconnected or suspended. - ii If no estimated consumption was calculated an adjustment consumption will be calculated by using the average consumption for the first three months on the new meter for the period the meter was not registering, for a maximum period of three years. - iii If it is found that a meter has been removed or stolen, or that it is damaged and not connected, the owner of the property shall be liable to pay availability charges until such time as the connection to the property has been restored or a new meter has been installed at the cost of the owner. - iv.
-Arrangement for down payment for the replacement of stolen/damaged meters can be approved by the Director Operational Service or his nominee, or the Chief Financial Officer or his nominee. - v.
+If found tampered with, the relevant penalty will be imposed and must be paid, otherwise the service will be restricted, blocked, disconnected or suspended. - ii If no estimated consumption was calculated an adjustment consumption will be calculated by using the average consumption for the first three months on the new meter for the period the meter was not registering, for a maximum period of three years.

+- iii If it is found that a meter has been removed or stolen, or that it is damaged and not connected, the owner of the property shall be liable to pay availability charges until the connection to the property has been restored or a new meter has been installed at the cost of the owner, provided the following will apply: - o If the meter is outside the premises it will be for the account of the municipality and if it is inside the premises it will be for the account of the owner, and - If the client is on the approved indigent consumers' register no costs will be charged against the owner if no replacement has been made in 24 months, except if negligence is proven and the section does not contravene any municipal by-law. - iv.
+Arrangement for down payment for the replacement of stolen/damaged meters can be approved by the Director Technical Service or his nominee, or the Chief Financial Officer or his nominee. - v.
 Arrangement for down payment for the reconnection of electricity services and replacement of prepaid meters for indigent households may be approved by the Director Finance or his/her nominee if damaged by fire/disaster.